bradpauly/register-and-login-forms/README.md

-This is a test rails application that attempts to implement a version of form objects.
+This is a test rails application used to practice some OOP principles.
+The focus is on single responsibility and low dependency between objects.